marko-knoebl/slides/readme.md

 - run `npm ci` (to install dependencies from _package-lock.json_)
 - run `npm run build`

-The build process looks for files in the _entrypoints_ folder which in turn include files from the _sections_ folder.
+This process starts with _sections/index.json_ and recursively includes materials

+It creates output in the _docs_ folder

 ## Technical details, writing your own